RivollierG/auto_conda_synth_shell/README.md

 ## Install fonts

 In order to print icons, you might need to install fonts.
-Many of the fonts support the icons, such as fira-code.
+Many of the fonts support the icons, such as font-awesome.
 Here is how to install it with apt:
 `ssudo apt install fonts-font-awesome`
 Then close and reopen your terminal.